-This is a weekly drop-in life drawing session open to all, which has been going for over twenty years now.
+This is a weekly drop-in life drawing session open to all, which has been going for about twenty-five years now.
 It's every Saturday morning from 10:00 to 12:30 and in 2017 costs £8.00 per morning session.
 The art class takes place in the centre of Penzance, a short walk from the bus and train stations and nearby Newlyn as shown on the map below.
 We meet year-round except for about a month over the xmas holiday time, though we do not meet on bank holiday weekends nor on the Saturday of the Mazey Day holiday parade in Penzance in late June each year.
 Please note that you do need to switch off your phone while we are drawing here.

 Holiday Dates 2017

 First session of 2017 is Saturday 14 January 2017.

 We meet every week and we do draw all summer long.